The best home insurance companies for hurricane insurance

 What kind of insurance do you need for a hurricane?

-To cover all of the damage a hurricane can cause, you need a homeowners insurance policy that covers windstorms, which may require an endorsement or, in rare cases, a separate policy.
+To cover all of the damage a hurricane can cause, you need a homeowners insurance policy that covers windstorms, which may require an endorsement or, in some cases, a separate policy.
 You also need flood insurance, which will pay for damage done by overland flooding.
 Homeowners insurance never covers flooding.

 “Wind insurance is a special insurance policy that protects homeowners from losses resulting from windstorms including tornadoes and hurricanes.
 It provides comprehensive coverage for damages to the dwelling and personal properties caused by windstorms,” Yao says.